“Half the money I spend on advertising is wasted;

 Understanding Marketing ROI

 The simple definition of marketing ROI is how much profit you gain from your efforts divided by your expenses.
-There are two different ways you can look at that ratio.
+There are two types of dental ROI plan options when calculating return on investment.

 Short Term vs. Long Term ROI